 A Community Resource Service was established in 1983 to develop and provide resources for education about the Arab region and Islam.
 Teachers from kindergarten through twelfth grade can participate in training programs and have access to a growing lending library and teaching modules.
 Faculty and graduate students from the Center visit local schools to share their expertise.
 This program has been recognized nationally for its contribution to furthering understanding of the Arab world in the classroom.

 Since its inception, the Center has enjoyed the support of numerous individuals, corporations, and government sources.
-Moreover, it has benefited from the leadership of a number of directors, many of whom have been eminent in their fields of scholarship, including David E. Long (1975), who served as executive director; Michael C. Hudson (1976-1982; 1984-1989, 2004-2006, 2007-2010); Halim I. Barakat (1983); Hisham Shirabi (1989-1990); Ibrahim Ibrahim (1991); Barbara Stowasser (1993-2003, 2006-2007, 2010-2011); and Osama Abi-Mershed (2011-present).
+Moreover, it has benefited from the leadership of a number of directors, many of whom have been eminent in their fields of scholarship, including David E. Long (1975), who served as executive director; Michael C. Hudson (1976-1982; 1984-1989, 2004-2006, 2007-2010); Halim I. Barakat (1983); Hisham Shirabi (1989-1990); Ibrahim Ibrahim (1991); Barbara Stowasser (1993-2003, 2006-2007, 2010-2011); Osama Abi-Mershed (2011-2017); and Rochelle Davis (2017-present).
 The Center has flourished under these directors, adding more tenure-track faculty positions, research opportunities, and scholarships in order to meet growing demands.
 Initial endowments of faculty lines have been supplemented by new research and outreach grants and support for fellowships.
 Since 1997, CCAS has served as the core of Georgetown University’s National Resource Center on the Middle East, funded by a Title VI grant from the US Department of Education.

 Few regions command as much attention as the Arab world.
 Georgetown University’s Center for Contemporary Arab Studies has furthered understanding of this vital area with excellence and distinction, illuminating the lives and experiences of the Arabs today.